-According to the company, the most cost-effective results are achieved by using Eurotherm redundant automation products such as Eurotherm PAC, integrated into the Schneider Electric Wonderware System Platform.
+According to the company, the most cost-effective results are achieved by using Eurotherm redundant automation products such as Eurotherm PAC, integrated into the Schneider Electric AVEVA System Platform (Powered by Wonderware).
 They provide accurate measurement, precision control, tamper-resistant data recording and high system availability.

 Latin American coverage